nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Description Box response:
 ****Done task: [master m249 | DueDate: 04/04/2019 12:00]****

-- The done list is now empty because the task is moved back to undone list.
+- Task 1 is marked as done and moved to the done list (done list not shown).

 <br>